Risdon Cove

-Risdon Cove is a cove located on the east bank of the Derwent River, approximately 7 km north of Hobart, Tasmania.
+Risdon Cove is a cove located on the east bank of the River Derwent, approximately 7 km north of Hobart, Tasmania.
 It was the site of the first British settlement in Van Diemen's Land, now Tasmania, the island state of Australia.
 The cove was named by John Hayes, who mapped the river in the ship Duke of Clarence in 1794, after his second officer William Bellamy Risdon.